 Brian graduated cum laude from Shepherd University in Shepherdstown, West Virginia with a Bachelor of Arts degree in Music Composition.
 Brian was a Follett Fellow and continued his musical training, completing graduate work at Columbia College Chicago with a Master of Fine Arts degree in Music Composition for the Screen, a program designed for the scoring of music to film, television, and other visual media, where he studied with Grammy award winning producer Andy Hill and two-time Emmy award winning composer Dr. Hummie Mann.
 Brian also enjoyed a stint in Los Angeles where he studied video game scoring with Michael Reagan and Ron Fish.

 Brian is an entrepreneur, a staff arranger for several high school marching bands in Frederick County, MD, a freelance musician, and a private lessons instructor in the community.
 Brian is also faculty at Shepherd University, where he teaches courses in music theory and electronic music, as well as courses in applied composition and orchestration.
-At CSM, Brian serves as clarinet faculty, saxophone faculty (when needed), and is also available for private instruction in music theory, music composition, and music arranging.
+At CSM, Brian serves as clarinet and, saxophone faculty.
+In addition, he is available for private instruction in music theory, music composition, and music arranging.